 - Indefinite Delivery Contracts for construction and related design services.

-The following procedures apply to solicitation of less than $50,000:
+The following procedures apply to solicitation of $50,000 or less:

 Small Purchase Procedures: Procurements not exceeding $2,500 may be made without soliciting competitive quotations, but the prices must be considered reasonable.
 For procurements not exceeding $10,000, written quotes must be solicited from at least three sources.
 For procurements not exceeding $50,000, written quotes must be solicited with a written solicitation, which must be advertised.